Permutation groups, partition lattices and block structures: Permutation Groups

-Now $h$ can be written as a product $\prod_{\Phi} h_{\Phi}$, where each factor $h_{\Phi}$ encodes the permutation of the parts of the corresponding partition $\Phi$ induced by $h$.
-Hence, it suffices to show that $h_{\Phi}$ maps $\gamma$ and $\delta$ to the same part for an arbitrary $\Phi$ incomparable to $\Pi$.
+Now $h$ can be written as a product $\prod_{\Phi} h_{\Phi}$, where each factor $h_{\Phi}$ encodes the permutation induced by $h$ of the parts of the corresponding partition $\Phi$ of $\Omega$ induced by $h$.
+Hence, it suffices to show that $h_{\Phi}$ maps $\gamma$ and $\delta$ to the same part for an arbitrary partition $\Phi$ of $\Omega$ incomparable to $\Pi$.
 We may assume without loss of generality that $\Phi$ is join-indecomposable, since every element is a join of JI elements, and the distributive law implies that if a collection of JI elements are incomparable with $\Pi$ then so is their join.

 Let $m$ be the element corresponding to $\Phi$ in the poset $M$.
 Using the notation established in~\cite{bprs}, we note that $\gamma$ and $\delta$ must be such that $\gamma_i = \delta_i$ for all $i\sqsupseteq m$ in $M$.
 Therefore,